By Santi, Head Van Engineer, January 19, 2026

 Brake fade, transmission shift points, and turbo lag indicators

 Test brakes in a safe area for fade on repeated stops.
-Transmission hunting or hard shifts are concerns.
-Turbo lag is normal to an extent, but sudden lack of boost or surging power is not.
+Gearbox hunting or hard shifts are concerns.
+Turbo lag is normal to a point, but sudden lack of boost or surging power is not.

 ADAS and electrical warning lights to note

-Record all warning lights, then confirm they clear or are explained in service records.
-Persistent electrical faults can mask deeper wiring or module issues.
+Record all warning lights, then confirm they clear or are detailed in service records.
+Ongoing electrical faults can hide deeper wiring or module issues.

 When to Order a Professional Inspection and What to Request